jercatallo/dashboard-framework-demo-app/README.md

 - src/routes - contains the utils for the **dashboard-framework-demo-app**.

 ## Files structure
-- *.jsx - contains a react component
+- *.jsx - contains a react component.
-- *.js - contains javascript files
+- *.js - contains javascript files.
-- *.test.js - contains the test files
+- *.test.js - contains the test files.
 - Applied **barrel export patter**n.
 As you will notice there are index files for each folder that exports the actual component.
 This helps to simplify imports and make the project structure more organized.

 ## Pre-requisites
-- Have node version in your machine
+- Have node installed in your machine
-- Recommended node version: **v18.18.0** before installing dependencies and running application
+- Recommended node version: **v18.18.0** before installing dependencies and running application.
+This is also to install the version of dependencies for this project.

 ## How to run
-1. Clone the repository
+1. Clone the repository.
-2. Access repository directory using command line
+2. Access repository directory using command line.
-3. run "npm install"
+3. run "npm install".
-4. run "npm run start"
+4. run "npm run start".
-5. The application is running on port 8080 and access it with localhost:8080
+5. The application is running on port 8080 and access it with localhost:8080.

 ## How to run unit tests
-1. Clone the repository
+1. Clone the repository.
-2. Access repository directory using command line
+2. Access repository directory using command line.
-3. run "npm install"
+3. run "npm install".
-4. run "npm run coverage"
+4. run "npm run coverage".
-5. The application is will now run the test and you can view the coverage report under the coverage folder generated jest
+5. The application is will now run the test and you can view the coverage report under the coverage folder generated jest.

 ### Unit Tests Results
 ![image](https://github.com/jercatallo/dashboard-framework-demo-app/assets/49897728/4bdcc1b9-533c-458d-bb6c-0db3fc522509)